erique/playsid.library/README.txt

 if it's not powerful enough.
 An FPU is not required.
 A 68040 will probably not be fast enough.

+reSID is updated at 200 Hz, this should allow double and quad speed SID tunes to work acceptably.

 Samples will not be heard.
 This is because the samples have typically had some special handling in SID players and emulators.
 The playsid.library sample handling is not used with reSID.